 - .3 The Rules The Rules serve three purposes: - .a the Conduct Rules supplement the Core Duties and are mandatory.
-Disciplinary proceedings may be taken against a BSB regulated person if the Bar Standards Board believes there has been a breach by that person of the Conduct Rules set out in Part 2 of this Handbook and that it would be in accordance with the Enforcement policy to take such action.
+Disciplinary proceedings may be taken against a BSB regulated person or unregistered barrister if the Bar Standards Board believes there has been a breach by that person of the Conduct Rules set out as applying to them in Part 2 of this Handbook and that it would be in accordance with the Enforcement policy to take such action.
 However, the Conduct Rules are not intended to be exhaustive.
 In any situation where no specific Rule applies, reference should be made to the Core Duties.
-In situations where specific Rules do apply, it is still necessary to consider the Core Duties, since compliance with the Rules alone will not necessarily be sufficient to comply with the Core Duties; - .b the Rules contained within "Scope of Practice Rules" set out the requirements for authorisation and the scope of practice for different kinds of BSB authorised person.
-These rules are mandatory; - .c the rest of Part 3 and Part 4 set out the requirements which must be met by a relevant person before they may undertake a specific role within those regulated by the Bar Standards Board.
+In situations where specific Rules do apply, it is still necessary to consider the Core Duties, since compliance with the Rules alone will not necessarily be sufficient to comply with the Core Duties; - .b the Rules contained within "Scope of Practice Rules" set out the requirements for authorisation and the scope of practice for different kinds of BSB authorised person and include some rules relevant to unregistered barristers.
+These rules are mandatory; - .c the rest of Part 3 and Part 4 set out the requirements which must be met by a person before they may undertake a specific role within those regulated by the Bar Standards Board.
 If a person fails to meet those requirements, they will not be permitted to undertake that role by the Bar Standards Board.
 Where requirements are continuing and a BSB regulated person fails to meet such requirements which are relevant to that BSB regulated person, the Bar Standards Board may take steps in accordance with Part 3 or Part 5 to have that BSB regulated person prevented from continuing within that role.